 Helping alleviate human suffering through support of institutions dedicated to healing and wholeness of life through improvement of health care, prevention of substance abuse, research into the causes and prevention of disease.

 Assisting groups engaged in restoring structures and artifacts of historical importance to the area.

 Assisting with programming efforts that addresses issues important to youth, women, minorities, the elderly, the handicapped, and families in need.

 Incomplete applications will not be considered.

-It is suggested that applicants contact Tom Wickerham, CFNEIA Program Director, to explore the appropriateness of requests and for any further guidance about current funding priorities.
+It is suggested that applicants contact Dotti Thompson, CFNEIA Program Manager, to explore the appropriateness of requests and for any further guidance about current funding priorities.